An Overview

 s - Flat Structure

 does.
-The job of a scanner or tokenizer in the parsing process is to convert raw text or bytes into logically separated parts called tokens and ress
+The job of a scanner (sometimes called a tokenizer or lexer) in the parsing process is to convert raw text or bytes into logically separated parts called tokens andress

 interface, to construct a scanner you pass it the text you would like it to tokenize.